-It has been common practice in traffic signal design that left turn arrow lens are installed (in Alberta they are called it 4-section heads) wherever there is a dedicated left turn lane and in anticipation of possible future activation.
-They may have been installed at many intersections in the City but not because they are currently warranted.
+It has been common practice in traffic signal design that left-turn arrow lenses are installed (in Alberta they are called 4-section heads) wherever there is a dedicated left-turn lane and in anticipation of possible future activation.
+As a result, some may be installed at intersections in the City where they are not currently warranted.

-We constantly review the need for left turn signals.
-However, we must balance the need for left turn arrows and the need for the opposing through traffic.
-Each time we activate a left turn arrow, there will be negative consequence to the opposing through traffic.
-Typical negative impacts to thru traffic on major corridors is a lack of signal coordination, and stop and go movements.
+We regularly review the need for left-turn signals.
+However, we must balance the need for left-turn arrows and the needs of the oncoming through traffic.
+Each time we activate a left-turn arrow, there will be negative consequences to the oncoming through traffic.
+Typical negative impacts to thru traffic on major corridors are a lack of signal coordination as well as stop-and-go movements.

 It may be simpler to compare it to new traffic signals.
-Each time a new traffic signal is installed and activated, it will be easier to the side street traffic at the expense of main street traffic having to stop.
-When we have many signal lights, such as Mayor Magrath Drive, signal coordination will become extremely challenging.
-The same can be said for left turn arrows: each time a left turn arrow is on, left turners get to go, at the price of opposing through traffic having to stop.
+Each time a new traffic signal is installed and activated, it will benefit side street traffic at the expense of main-street traffic having to stop.
+When we have signal lights at many consecutive intersection, such as along Mayor Magrath Drive South, signal coordination becomes extremely challenging.
+The same can be said for left-turn arrows: each time a left-turn arrow is on, left turners get to go, at the price of oncoming through traffic having to stop.

-Again, this is particularly true when we are dealing with major corridors such as Major Magrath Drive, Scenic Drive, 13th Street, 6th Avenue South and Stafford Drive - where signal coordination/traffic progression is desired.
+Again, this is particularly true when dealing with major corridors such as Major Magrath Drive, Scenic Drive, 13 Street, 6 Avenue South and Stafford Drive - where signal coordination/traffic progression is desired.

-Our traffic group monitors traffic movements for left turn warrants frequently.
-Simply put, once when the pros outweigh cons, they will be warranted, and traffic engineering will be completed to minimize any negative consequences.
+Our traffic group monitors traffic movements for left-turn warrants frequently.
+Simply put, when the pros outweigh the cons, they will be warranted, and traffic engineering will be completed to minimize any negative consequences.

 A web search will turn up many online FAQs that provide detailed explanations about left-turn signal issues.